 I invited my grandchildren to come bake and decorate Christmas cookies in Nana’s kitchen yesterday.
 I don’t think I have to talk it up too much, because the looks on their faces pretty much tells you they had a good time.
 You can also see that their cookies came out just great!
 For a quick, fun video of the three of us making cookies together, go here.
 Or, for a how-to video showing the best way to roll out dough, go here.

-the video here shows.
+I’d already made up the sugar cookie dough, rolled it out between sheets of baking parchment, and chilled it as the video here shows.
 Then the kids went to work cutting out the cookies using the cutters they personally chose from my collection.
-That's Lizzie admiring the cookies just before we baked them.
+That’s Lizzie admiring the cookies just before we baked them.

 The next step was to make the simple powdered sugar icings.
 The kids got to pick the colors and do all the mixing themselves, which they enjoyed a great deal.
 Since I prefer to minimize their exposure to synthetic food dyes, all of the ones we used came from fruits and other natural botanical colorants.